Skip to main content

 Do:

-- Use actual parameter/connection/artifact field names from your schemas
+• Use actual parameter, connection, and artifact field names from your schemas

 Don't:

-- Forget to update when you change schemas
+• Forget to update the guide when you change schemas

 Testing Your Guide